 Considering the above, the main target groups of the action are:

-9 ministries forming the State Commission on Migration Issues and its Secretariat
+9 ministries forming the State Commission on Migration Issues

 The State Commission on Migration Issues was set up on 13 October 2010 on the basis of the Government's Decree No. 314.
 The Commission is the Government's consultative body to discuss and take decisions on various important issues related to migration management.
-The Commission comprising of 9 government entities is chaired by the Minister of Justice and co-chaired by the Deputy Minister of the Interior.
+The Commission comprising of 9 government entities is chaired by the Ministry of Justice and co-chaired by the Ministry of the Interior.
 During its lifetime, the Commission has become a key platform for discussing migration-related issues and an effective instrument for coordinating competences falling under different ministries.
 To this end, the Commission is being provided with analytical and administrative support by the Secretariat (set up on the recommendation and with the funding from the EU) at the Public Services Development Agency - a Legal Entity of Public Law under the Ministry of Justice.
 The Commission's activities have been positively assessed by the European Community and the leading international organisations working in the field.
 In addition, in 2013, international and non-governmental organisations working in the field, including ICMPD, were granted a consultative status within the Commission to provide additional expertise and develop a format of cooperation.
 Thanks to their active cooperation with the Commission’s Secretariat, significant progress has been achieved in eradicating thematic overlap and ensuring targeted use of existing resources.
 Taking into account the central role of the SCMI, the Commission, its Secretariat and agencies – members of the Commission will be most actively involved in the implementation of the Programme.

 EU member states’ migration institutions